cyuria/build.nvim/README.md

 ## Contributing

-Please feel free to add any PRs or issues, especially if they add support for more build systems.
+Please feel free to submit any PRs or issues, especially if they add support for more build systems.
 It would be great if we could support every build system under the sun.